Why Did the Seller Reject Your Offer?

 - In most states, sellers are not required to respond to offers less-than-list price but agents are required to deliver them.

-Offer Rejection Reason #2: Selling Agent is a Jerk
+Reason #2: Selling Agent Is a Jerk

 Scoff as you may but this can be a serious problem.
 Agents who possess the social graces of a chimp should have their real estate licenses suspended because nobody wants to deal with them.
 Agents without manners are wasting their time and making their buyer's lives unknowingly miserable.
 If a selling agent annoys the listing agent, especially during a multiple offer situation, it reflects poorly on that agent's buyer.
 Make sure your agent doesn't commit any of these sins: